-- M3 students: Please make sure to speak with an OSA Dean prior to applying to an international elective.
+- M3 students: Make sure to speak with an OSA Dean prior to applying to an international elective.
 In the 4th year, students will be busy with the residency application process.
 OSA Deans can help students pick the best month for international travel.

-- Please read over the 4th year section of Academic Handbook prior to considering an international elective.
+- Read over the 4th year section of Academic Handbook prior to considering an international elective.

-- Please check the United States Travel Advisories List prior to applying for an elective.
+- Check the United States Travel Advisories List prior to applying for an elective.
 The following policies apply:

 1) presumptive approval level 1 countries, 2) possible approval level 2 countries, 3) presumptive non-approval of level 3 countries, 4) no approval of level 4 countries under any circumstances.

 SOM reserves the right to mandate review and recommendation by the Center for Global Education Initiatives (CGEI) of any student travel request and will automatically require review for all level 3 countries.

 Final decision on all requests is made by the Dean or designee.

 - Read over the UMB Campus International Travel Resources page.

 - Off Campus Elective Form Instructions